plainpotato/FR-FUSION/simpliFRy/Developer Guide.md

 Therefore, the mechanic works as follows:

 1. Upon successful detection of an individual, the his/her query embeddings are updated and maintained in a dictionary for up to the duration of the **_Holding Time_**.
 2. If a query face fails to be detected, its embedding will be compared to those stored in the dictionary.
-To consider the face as 'detected', it must fulfil 3 conditions: the position of the query face and that of the face in the persistor dictionary must be in roughly the same position (**_IOU Threshold_**) **AND** the similarity, as measured using cosine distance, between query embedding and the embedding in the persistor dictionary (which are previous query embeddings) must below **_Persistor Threshold_** (which is very strict) **AND** the query embedding's similarity score with corresponding embedding in the database must meet a separate **_Lenient Threshold_** (different from the Lenient Threshold of the differentiator).
+To consider the face as 'detected', it must fulfil 3 conditions: the position of the query face and that of the face in the persistor dictionary must be in roughly the same position (**_IOU Threshold_**) **AND** the similarity, as measured using cosine distance, between query embedding and the embedding in the persistor dictionary (which are previous query embeddings) must below **_Persistor Threshold_** (which is very strict) **AND** the query embedding's similarity score with the corresponding embedding in the database must meet a separate **_Lenient Threshold_** (different from the Lenient Threshold of the differentiator).
 3. Should the query face be detected as a result of the persistor mechanic, its query embedding will be updated in the dictionary and replace the previous query embedding.

 Notes